-Learn how to draw a room in one point perspective.
+Below you’ll find an easy step-by-step tutorial for how to draw a One Point Perspective Room and Coloring Page.
 Lots of parallel lines make it easy to spot the vanishing point.

 One point perspective is a drawing method that shows how things appear to get smaller as they get further away, converging towards a single ‘vanishing point’ on the horizon line.
 It’s a way of drawing objects upon a flat piece of paper so that they look three-dimensional and realistic.